Learn the science behind:

 How do I do an experiment?

 Whenever experimenting like this it is important to test only one variable.
-That means that when you’re making 2 brownies batches, you keep everything the same, except for one thing.
-For instance, you can make 2 identical brownies, except for the type of sugar you’re using.
+That means that when you’re making two batches of brownies, you keep everything the same, except for one thing.
+For instance, you can make two identical brownies, except for the type of sugar you’re using.

-Experiments are quite simple if you’re just comparing 1 to 1.
+Experiments are quite simple if you’re just comparing one to one.
 However, you can make experiments more complex and change several things in a controlled manner.
 Make things as easy or as complicated as you’d like!

 Can I win something?

 Honor and a fun contribution to brownie science!
 This is the first experiment-along.
-If it’s a success, maybe I’ll add in some fun prizes or thank yous.
+If it’s a success, maybe I’ll add in some fun prizes in the future.

 Tessa Arias, How to Make Brownies with Shiny Thin Crust, Handle The Heat, May-3rd, 2021, link